Overcoming Drug and Alcohol Dependence

 Recovering from substance use disorder (SUD) is a long process, requiring time, commitment, motivation, life changes, and support.

 Explore your treatment options

-- Treatment is not a "cookie cutter" model — No single treatment works for everyone.
+- No single treatment works for everyone.
 Everyone’s needs are different and treatment needs to be unique to the person and situation.

 - Treatment structure.
 The length of treatment needs to match the addiction — the longer and more intense drug use, the longer and more intense the treatment.